CocoaBeanzz/CocoaBeanzz.github.io/_projects/(2403) Moorer Reverb.md

 Each delay time simulates its respective wall's distance from the source, allowing the emulation of spaces of varying size and proportion.

 Each wall's lowpass coefficient corresponds to its high-frequency damping, which in practice is akin to the surface's roughness and affect's the echo's perceived diffusion.

+The dry/wet mix emulates the listener's proximity to the source.

 <br>
 *Note that comb and delay filters are mathematically equivalent.
 I will use the terms interchangeably.*